Strategic directions template

 Where to next?

 Your Strategic Improvement Plan (SIP) will need to be finalised for school website publication before the end of Term 1 in the first year of the plan.
-This will involve developing some implementation and progress monitoring processes that are not included in the public facing part of the plan - see Implementation and progress monitoring - including the following.
+This will involve developing some implementation and progress monitoring processes that are not included in the public facing part of the plan.
+See Implementation and progress monitoring and the following information.